 If the SKU mapping is the only one for item A, if yes, skip it and show an error message.

-If no, check if base uom of the vendor SKU =inventory unit of item B, if no, skip it (don’t dislink the vendor SKU with item A) and show error message.
+If no, check if base uom of the vendor SKU =inventory unit of item B, or they are the same category, if no, skip it (don’t dislink the vendor SKU with item A) and show error message.

 Check if ‘vendor SKU exists or not.